Arksine/moonraker/docs/configuration.md

 #   The port to listen on for SSL (HTTPS) connections.
 Note that the HTTPS
 #   server will only be started of the certificate and key options outlined
 #   below are provided.
 The default is 7130.
-ssl_certificate_path:
-#   The path to a self signed ssl certificate.
-The default is no path, which
-#   disables HTTPS.
-ssl_key_path:
-#   The path to the private key used to signed the certificate.
-The default
-#   is no path, which disables HTTPS.
 klippy_uds_address: /tmp/klippy_uds
 #   The address of Unix Domain Socket used to communicate with Klippy.
 Default
 #   is /tmp/klippy_uds